olifang/olifang.github.io/content/publication/SOFR/index.md

 # Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).

 ---
-This paper was adapted from Dong-Jie Fang's Master thesis, which won the **_NTU Management Review_ Best Master Thesis Award** in 2019.